 Recognizing that an organization is its people, UBC strives first to retain the faculty and staff who have shaped its present success and then to attract those who can best help it uphold the commitments made in this plan.

 UBC sustains an inclusive atmosphere of collegiality and respect by increasing its investment in the coordinated orientation of new recruits, development and recognition programs, health and well-being initiatives, and leader training and support.

 Spectacular natural surroundings and visionary campus plans help make UBC an outstanding place to work, learn, and live.
 But at the heart of UBC’s world are its people.

 Goal Be the place of choice for outstanding faculty and staff

-Ensure processes and supports are in place to recruit first choice applicants for staff and faculty positions
+Ensure processes and supports are in place to recruit and retain outstanding faculty and staff

 Expand opportunities for professional and personal development and career progression at UBC